Patriots rooting guide: Who New England fans should root for on Thursday Night Football

 8:15 p.m.
 ET

-Make sure to head down to the comment section to discuss tonight’s game, and to check out this story stream for all of our coverage of the Patriots’ own Week 3 game against the Baltimore Ravens.
+Make sure to head down to the comment section to discuss tonight’s game, and to check out this story stream for all of our coverage of the Patriots’ own Week 4 game against the Green Bay Packers.

 Loading comments...